harsh15163/pico_GPT/README.md

 # pico_GPT
-A small scale version of GPT to test out various ideas related to its analog/digital implementation
+A small-scale version of GPT to test/compare various ideas related to its analog/digital implementation

 Using the following parameters: